If you’re like me, then you have a few favorite TV shows.

 Chaperon does an excellent job and is extremely subtle in the way he creates open loops.
 Not only that, but he includes a direct sales proposition at the end of his loops, as displayed in this example.

-I asked Bryan Harris at Videofruit his opinion on Chaperon’s AutoResponder Madness course, which is all about how to write effective email follow-up sequences.
+I asked a fellow marketing expert his opinion on Chaperon’s AutoResponder Madness course, which is all about how to write effective email follow-up sequences.

 Chaperon’s LEM course is a free version of AutoResponder Madness.
 His goal is to get you to buy the AutoResponder Madness course.